 - Extra services

 Similar to other large cities, traffic and parking are significant issues that you will have to deal with if you are moving.
-With such a busy city as Birmingham, congestion plays an important part in influencing your moving situation and your movers’ prices.
+With such a busy city like Birmingham, congestion plays an important part in influencing your moving situation and your movers’ prices.
 Keep in mind that if you or your removers get stuck in traffic, not only will it increase total time, it will also drive up costs.

 The following tables illustrate the average costs for hiring a removal company for a local and long-distance move, as well as additional services.